TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 <details><summary>Practice 2: building a pHMM from an MSA using bathbuild with an alternate codon translation table</summary>
 <p>

-One of the fields that distinguishes a FraHMMER formatted pHMM file from an HMMER formated pHMM file is an [NCBI codon translation table ID](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
+One of the fields that distinguishes a BATH formatted pHMM file from an HMMER formated pHMM file is an [NCBI codon translation table ID](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi).
 The correct codon table depends on the origins of the target DNA you intend to search the pHMMs against.
-When you run a frahmmer search, selecting the correct codon table will produce the highest quality alignments.
+When you run bathsearch, selecting the correct codon table will produce the highest quality alignments.
 Ensuring that the pHMMs were built with that same codon table will produce the most accurate e-values for those alignments.

-By default, frahmmbuild will use the standard code employed by eukaryotic nuclear DNA.
+By default, bathbuild will use the standard code employed by eukaryotic nuclear DNA.
 To use an alternate codon translation table include the option --ct followed by a table ID from the list below:

 ```bash
 id  description